ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ liquidate(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1573ms) ✓ liquidate(): when SP > 0, triggers LQTY reward event - increases the sum G (1081ms) ✓ liquidate(): when SP is empty, doesn't update G (1127ms) ✓ liquidateTroves(): liquidates a Trove that a) was skipped in a previous liquidation and b) has pending rewards (5574ms) ✓ liquidateTroves(): closes every Trove with ICR < MCR, when n > number of undercollateralized cdps (2003ms) ✓ liquidateTroves(): liquidates  up to the requested number of undercollateralized cdps (1230ms) ✓ liquidateTroves(): does nothing if all cdps have ICR > 110% (1021ms) ✓ liquidateTroves(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1246ms)
+    ✓ liquidate(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1573ms) ✓ liquidate(): when SP > 0, triggers LQTY reward event - increases the sum G (1081ms) ✓ liquidate(): when SP is empty, doesn't update G (1127ms) ✓ liquidateCdps(): liquidates a Cdp that a) was skipped in a previous liquidation and b) has pending rewards (5574ms) ✓ liquidateCdps(): closes every Cdp with ICR < MCR, when n > number of undercollateralized cdps (2003ms) ✓ liquidateCdps(): liquidates  up to the requested number of undercollateralized cdps (1230ms) ✓ liquidateCdps(): does nothing if all cdps have ICR > 110% (1021ms) ✓ liquidateCdps(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1246ms)
-    ✓ liquidateTroves(): reverts if n = 0 (764ms)
+    ✓ liquidateCdps(): reverts if n = 0 (764ms)
-    ✓ liquidateTroves():  liquidates cdps with ICR < MCR (1751ms)
+    ✓ liquidateCdps():  liquidates cdps with ICR < MCR (1751ms)
-    ✓ liquidateTroves(): does not affect the liquidated user's token balances (999ms) ✓ liquidateTroves(): A liquidation sequence containing Pool offsets increases the TCR (6204ms) ✓ liquidateTroves(): A liquidation sequence of pure redistributions decreases the TCR, due to gas compensation, but up to 0.5% (1929ms)
+    ✓ liquidateCdps(): does not affect the liquidated user's token balances (999ms) ✓ liquidateCdps(): A liquidation sequence containing Pool offsets increases the TCR (6204ms) ✓ liquidateCdps(): A liquidation sequence of pure redistributions decreases the TCR, due to gas compensation, but up to 0.5% (1929ms)
-    ✓ liquidateTroves(): Liquidating cdps with SP deposits correctly impacts their SP deposit and ETH gain (1214ms) ✓ liquidateTroves(): when SP > 0, triggers LQTY reward event - increases the sum G (5057ms) ✓ liquidateTroves(): when SP is empty, doesn't update G (1722ms) ✓ batchLiquidateTroves(): liquidates a Trove that a) was skipped in a previous liquidation and b) has pending rewards (1912ms)
+    ✓ liquidateCdps(): Liquidating cdps with SP deposits correctly impacts their SP deposit and ETH gain (1214ms) ✓ liquidateCdps(): when SP > 0, triggers LQTY reward event - increases the sum G (5057ms) ✓ liquidateCdps(): when SP is empty, doesn't update G (1722ms) ✓ batchLiquidateCdps(): liquidates a Cdp that a) was skipped in a previous liquidation and b) has pending rewards (1912ms)
-    ✓ batchLiquidateTroves(): closes every cdp with ICR < MCR in the given array (1351ms) ✓ batchLiquidateTroves(): does not liquidate cdps that are not in the given array (5228ms) ✓ batchLiquidateTroves(): does not close cdps with ICR >= MCR in the given array (1442ms) ✓ batchLiquidateTroves(): reverts if array is empty (978ms) ✓ batchLiquidateTroves(): skips if cdp is non-existent (1295ms) ✓ batchLiquidateTroves(): skips if a cdp has been closed (5183ms) ✓ batchLiquidateTroves: when SP > 0, triggers LQTY reward event - increases the sum G (1428ms) ✓ batchLiquidateTroves(): when SP is empty, doesn't update G (1655ms) ✓ getRedemptionHints(): gets the address of the first Trove and the final ICR of the last Trove involved in a redemption (621ms)
+    ✓ batchLiquidateCdps(): closes every cdp with ICR < MCR in the given array (1351ms) ✓ batchLiquidateCdps(): does not liquidate cdps that are not in the given array (5228ms) ✓ batchLiquidateCdps(): does not close cdps with ICR >= MCR in the given array (1442ms) ✓ batchLiquidateCdps(): reverts if array is empty (978ms) ✓ batchLiquidateCdps(): skips if cdp is non-existent (1295ms) ✓ batchLiquidateCdps(): skips if a cdp has been closed (5183ms) ✓ batchLiquidateCdps: when SP > 0, triggers LQTY reward event - increases the sum G (1428ms) ✓ batchLiquidateCdps(): when SP is empty, doesn't update G (1655ms) ✓ getRedemptionHints(): gets the address of the first Cdp and the final ICR of the last Cdp involved in a redemption (621ms)
     ✓ getRedemptionHints(): returns 0 as partialRedemptionHintNICR when reaching _maxIterations (715ms)
-    ✓ redeemCollateral(): cancels the provided EBTC with debt from Troves with the lowest ICRs and sends an equivalent amount of Ether (838ms)
+    ✓ redeemCollateral(): cancels the provided EBTC with debt from Cdps with the lowest ICRs and sends an equivalent amount of Ether (838ms)
     ✓ redeemCollateral(): with invalid first hint, zero address (991ms) ✓ redeemCollateral(): with invalid first hint, non-existent cdp (1003ms) ✓ redeemCollateral(): with invalid first hint, cdp below MCR (1392ms)